 As I was staying more consistently on my healing path, I started to reflect on my journey.
 I’ve always been a believer that situations and obstacles are put in our path for a reason.

-To learn, to grow and to help others on similar paths.
+These obstacles help us to learn, grow, and help others on similar paths.

-I knew from my clinical practice with women with bladder control problems that pelvic floor therapy and lifestyle changes significantly improved, and for many, reversed their bladder control problems.
-Especially if the bladder control problems were addressed early on.
+I knew from my clinical practice that common bladder control problems can be significantly improved or reversed, especially if the bladder control problems were addressed early on.

 Why wouldn’t they want to do everything possible to stop their bladder leaks?

 I experienced something similar during my healing journey.
 I just wasn’t in a place to know what to call it.

 A person’s ambivalence to change is the key factor that stops them from making changes.

 I began to realize that in order to help women heal and truly change, to experience lifelong change, I needed to meet them where they are and understand them within their social context.